Maddy-Bathula/Maddy-Bathula/README.md

 ---

-## 🎯 What I Focus On (Non-Technical Web3 Skills)
+## 🎯 What I Focus On
-Even without a developer background, I specialise in:
+I specialise in:

 - **Token ecosystems & business models**
 - **Web3 product strategy & growth**